3than0ls/search-engine/README.md

 This will make it easy to read one line at a time, easy to split (their delimeters are known), and easy to merge.

+How it is serialized isn't actually important; in fact we'll probably have to change the serialization A LOT.
+Add more info like pointers and td-idf scores, and then make it smaller and more compressed.
+Then maybe document ID mappings; serialization must be worked on.

 ### Directory `index`

 #### `posting.py`